A contractor is demanding to be paid too much

 If you need guidance, you can contact our national information service.
 We can provide information on your rights and what options you have to make progress.
 We provide independent guidance and therefore cannot assess your individual matter, resolve disputes or contact companies for you.

-Dispute resolution through the National Board for Consumer Dispute
+Contact the National Board for Consumer Dispute

 Requirements for ARN to consider your case

-• The company has either fully or partially rejected your claim, or has not responded to you.
+The company has either rejected your claims or has not responded within a reasonable time.

-• You must make the complaint within one year of the date you first complained to the company.
+You file the complaint within one year from the first time you complained to the company.

 Submit a complaint on ARN's website